 – Does the mentor’s report confirm acceptable levels of performance in

 the use of ergonomics and human factors concepts and techniques and professional behaviour?

 – Have you demonstrated sufficient experience?

 – Have you demonstrated sufficient professional development?

-– Have you demonstrated an systems approach to your work?
+– Have you demonstrated a systems approach to your work?

 – Are your referees reports adequate and supportive?

 During the assessment of your application, all assessors follow specific written guidance and complete a checklist to ensure they work consistently and we maintain an clear record of your application.
-You should read these too before you apply to understand what the assessors are looking for, how they do their assessment, and to give yourself the best chance of success.
+You should read these too before you apply to understand what the assessors are looking for and how they do their assessment.